Steven-Grevera/ENC4265/Quick_Start_Guide.md

 6: Once the machine has restarted, a series of options will populate the screen for you to choose from.
 You have three options to choose from here and you will type the number of which you intend to use.
 4 for Safe Mode, 5 for Safe Mode with Networking or 6 for Safe Mode With Command Prompt.

 ![#6](https://github.com/user-attachments/assets/9ab7b242-6be4-4c68-9aa0-f7dc83b8c041)

+*Figure 5.
+Image of the user being presented options for safemode or other options they could also choose.
+(Image From https://i.ytimg.com/vi/TwIOazT1BxU/maxresdefault.jpg)

 7: After typing your selected Safe Mode type, your machine will restart and you will be booted into the Safe Mode of your choice.